 - Points multiplier: 2x points on travel (airfare, hotels, taxis, and trains), 2x points on restaurant purchases, 1x point on all other purchases

-Other things to know about the Capital One Venture Rewards Credit Card:
+What you need to know about the Capital One Venture Rewards credit card:

 How to reach the minimum spend for the sign-on bonus

 One of the hardest things to wrap your brain around when you’re beginning to travel hack with credit cards is how the heck are you going put around $4,000 on a credit card in just three months.
 If you have low monthly expenses or don’t use a credit card, this probably sounds insane…

 You’ve been told to avoid debt and credit cards, so why in the world would you want to put that much on a credit card!?

 Remember, you’re going to pay your balance off every month.
 And, I’m about to give you some tips that help you see how you can make that minimum spend happen while still being the financially responsible person you already are.

 Tips for reaching the minimum sign-on bonus spend: